Emagister/HttpGatewayCacheModule/index.md

 subtitle: a reverse proxy cache for Zend Framework 2 applications
 ---
 ## What?

 HttpGatewayCacheModule is a small Zend Framework 2 module that will act as a [reverse proxy cache](http://en.wikipedia.org/wiki/Reverse_proxy) for your Zend Framework 2 application.

 ## How?

 HttpGatewayCacheModule uses the standard Zend Framework 2 event system to hook on the application route event and on the finish event.

 It acts as much as a page cache but with ESI tag support.
 So it allows to have different expiration times for different parts of the page.
 The current implementation only supports the &lt;esi:include /&gt; tag.

 ## Where?

-<a href="#" class="button big icon fork">Download from Github!</a>
+<a href="https://github.com/Emagister/HttpGatewayCacheModule/zipball/master" class="button big icon fork">Download from Github!</a>

 ## How to use it?

 ###Install it

-You can clone it or download it to your "module" directory.
+You can clone it or download it to your "vendor" directory (you can add it as a submodule).

 {% highlight bash %}
 $ cd /your/zend/framework/app/module